kmoppel/kmoppel.github.io/_posts/2024-01-05-best-pgdump-compression-settings-in-2024.md

 ## By both speed + size normalized scores avg rank per dataset

-Out of 17 different method + level combinations
+Out of 17 different method + level combinations.
+Note that the score has been turned to a rank here, as they varied quite a bit and would be harder to mentally visualize I guess.

 | method | level | avg_per_dataset_rank |
 |:-------|:------|:---------------------|